Test Peptide Products

 What does HPLC peptide testing measure?

-Finnrick uses HPLC (High Performance Liquid Chromatography) as the primary analytical method for peptide purity testing and quantity verification.
+Finnrick partner labs typically use HPLC (High Performance Liquid Chromatography) as the primary analytical method for peptide purity testing and quantity verification.

 In general, HPLC-based testing is used to measure: